ZohrehShams/iCon/README.md

 ## Running iCon

-Navigate to:
-speedith-master/Speedith.Gui/src/main/java/speedith/Main.java
+The build will result in a distributable package:

+    Speedith.Gui/target/speedith-gui-0.0.1-SNAPSHOT-bin.zip

+Unpack the archive and navigate into the unpacked `speedith/bin` folder.

-and execute the script that best matches your platform.
+Once in `speedith/bin` folder, execute the script that best matches your platform.

+For example, on Windows you might want to execute either

+    speedith-win32.bat

+or

+    speedith-win64.bat

+and on Mac you might want to execute

+	main-form-executable-wrapper